Looking At Pinterest's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Pinterest options trades today is 3922.5 with a total volume of 5,404.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Pinterest's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Pinterest's whale trades within a strike price range from $21.0 to $40.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Pinterest's big money trades within a strike price range of $22.0 to $55.0 over the last 30 days.

 Pinterest Option Volume And Open Interest Over Last 30 Days